Donald Trump Golfs, Dines At 3 Trump Properties In 2 Days, Melania To Mar-A-Lago

 If indeed Trump played golf again on Sunday, it would mark his 13th golfing expedition in the 66 days of his presidency, an average of one golf trip for every five days of his term.
 If he were to continue at this pace, Trump would play golf approximately 300 times in his four-year term.

 Though Trump and other Republicans famously criticized President Barack Obama for making what they said were overly frequent golf expeditions, Trump is on pace to golf twice as often as Obama did.
-In contrast to Trump, who golfs almost exclusively at his own properties, appaemtluy causing taxpayer dollars the end his trips to be channeled into his own privately-held company, Obama never golfed at a course that he owns — because he doesn’t own any.
+In contrast to Trump, who golfs almost exclusively at his own properties, causing taxpayer dollars to be channeled into his own privately-held company, Obama never golfed at a course that he owns — because he doesn’t own any.

 Also on Saturday, the Florida Republican Party paid the Trump-owned Mar-a-Lago resort in Palm Beach, Florida, a reported $150,000 to rent the facilities ballroom to hold a fundraising dinner, according to a report in The Palm Beach Post.